tytydraco/yessleep/out/Urban_Anomaly_Part_one_.md

 We whispered back and forth about what the sounds could be, and we debated between a few different options.
 We both decided that it had to be some sort of dog or doglike animal, but we couldn’t agree on which kind exactly.
 The idle banter soothed the feeling of unease slightly, and it made the walk a hell of a lot more pleasant.

 The sound was consistent in location at that point, so we knew roughly which direction it was coming from.
-Ww traveled toward it slowly hoping to catch the culprit off guard and scare it off.
+We traveled toward it slowly hoping to catch the culprit off guard and scare it off.
 Neither of us would ever get any rest with whatever that thing was yammering through what little early morning was left.

-James prodded me about the necessity of our search, and I became confused by his sudden change in tone.
-I knew he was scared but we had both agreed that investigating made the most sense.
-It was soon obvious that he was growing more exponentially more anxious by the second.
+It was obvious that James was growing exponentially more anxious by the second.
 I didn’t know what to say.
 I hadn’t ever seen him that way before.
-I told him we were going to be fine, and he feigned a final agreement as we headed forward, more slowly now.
+I told him we were going to be fine, and he feigned agreement as we headed forward, more slowly now.

 The sound was incredibly unnerving at that point, and almost ear splitting.
 I’d felt an oncoming headache which only made me more concerned with tracking our annoying friend.

 As we crept along the ridge of the hillside, we slowly lifted our flashlights to reveal a little fox.
+No goblins or gremlins.
 It was just a pup.
 Instantly James and I felt relieved.
 It was only a small thing.
 The harmless creature seemed abandoned, with no parents in sight nor any siblings.
 Our next course of action wasn’t very clear, but we definitely couldn’t scare it off now.

 It came down to soothing the animal or sucking it up and dealing with the incessant cries.
 I thought we could give it some of our jerky.
 But James began to protest some potential concerns with feeding the small animal processed food.
 However, it seemed like the only easy option at the time.